Kazakhstan Country Commercial Guide

 Last published date:

-According to Kazakhstani legislation, most products imported into the country must be labeled in both the Kazakh and Russian languages.
-Product labels should include names, manufacturer, country of origin and information on date of production, period of validity, storage conditions, nutrition data, and usage.
+According to Kazakh legislation, most imported products must be labeled in both Kazakh and Russian.
+Product labels should include the product name, manufacturer, country of origin, date of production, expiration date, storage conditions, nutritional information, and usage instructions.

-The main types of products covered by the label are tobacco products, alcoholic products, medicines, textile industry, fur products, shoes and dairy products.
-Tobacco products and fur products should be subject to mandatory labeling.
-Pilot projects are currently operating for the remaining types of products.
-Mandatory labeling of shoes began on November 1, 2021.
+The primary products requiring this labeling include tobacco products, alcoholic beverages, medicines, textiles, fur products, shoes, and dairy products.
+Tobacco and fur products are subject to mandatory labeling, while pilot projects are ongoing for other product categories.
+Mandatory labeling for shoes began on November 1, 2021.

 ×